Tyreik McAllister: Denver Broncos

 After going unselected in the 2022 NFL draft, McAllister signed with the Denver Broncos as an undrafted free agent.
 He was waived/injured on August 10 and placed on injured reserve with a hamstring injury.
-He signed with the Broncos practice squad on November 22.
-He was released from the practice squad on November 29, re-signed on December 14, and signed a reserve/future contract after the season, on January 9, 2023.
-He was waived on May 12, 2023, re-signed on May 16, and then released on May 31.
+McAllister signed with the Broncos' practice squad on November 22.
+He was released from the practice squad on November 29, re-signed on December 14, and signed a reserve/future contract with Denver after the season on January 9, 2023.
+He was waived by the Broncos on May 12, re-signed on May 16, and then released on May 31.

 Hamilton Tiger-Cats

 On June 14, 2023, McAllister signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He made the team and appeared in 16 games, being a top special teams player for the Tiger-Cats.
-He totaled 13 rushes for 52 yards, 27 catches for 364 yards and two touchdowns, 41 kick returns with an average of 25.3 yards, 56 punt returns with an average of 10.8 yards, and seven missed field goal returns for 408 yards and a touchdown.
-He was the CFL leader in kick return average and all-purpose yards.
+He made the team and appeared in 16 games, being a top returner for the Tiger-Cats.
+McAllister totaled 41 kick returns with an average of 25.3 yards, 56 punt returns with an average of 10.8 yards, and seven missed field goal returns for 408 yards and a touchdown.
+He was converted from running back to slotback by the Tiger-Cats and contributed in a gadget role on offense with 13 rushes for 52 yards and 27 catches for 364 yards and two touchdowns.
+McAllister was the CFL leader in kick return average and all-purpose yards.